How Much Compensation For Slip Trip Or Fall Claims At Work?

 These are the injuries most commonly suffered by people who have a fall at work.
 Injuries to other areas of the body, or serious injuries such as forms of paralysis, are judged on a completely individual basis and, as such, generic estimations are almost impossible.

-Any type of ongoing long-term injuries (such as severe back injuries) are much more complicated when they occur, as they must be factored into the compensation claim from the beginning, as does any loss of income or other damages.
+Any type of ongoing long-term injuries (such as severe back injuries) are much more complicated when they occur, as they must be factored into the fall at work compensation claim from the beginning, as does any loss of income or other costs such as medical attention.

 When you reach out to us for assistance in dealing with the aftermath of a nasty fall at work, we will do everything within our power to see your situation through to a positive resolution.
 We will not shortcut or shortchange you; we take our jobs and the legal advice we provide very seriously.
 We understand that every situation is different, which means each situation is affected by a myriad of factors.
 This is why we strive for each individual’s happiness and comfort while also working to win the greatest possible compensation from any given claim.